ZurichMedTech/s4l-manual/docs/release/knownissues.md

 - `XLARGE`: 800 GB

 Due to the algorithm used to orchestrate the machines, it may happen that you end up on a `LARGE` machine (with constraint CPU/RAM usage) although you chose a `MEDIUM`.
 Since we do not yet limit the disk space you might actually create a 200 GB workspace without noticing.
 However, when you start the project the next time on a `MEDIUM` machine, you will run out of disk space.
 (You can see this in the log of a failed to start service).
 Workaround in that case is to use a `LARGE` instance for your project.

+### 6. Sim4Life application randomly hangs when working with projects containing complex CAD models

+This issue can occur due to the rendering settings.
+Please try the following steps:
+  - Open Preferences → 3D Renderer → Visuals and set Accurate Transparency Mode to Disabled (you can do this in an empty project).
+  - Close the Preferences window.
+  - Go back to the dashboard, or restart the application via Preferences → Application → Force Application Restart.

+Since Preferences are stored globally, the change will apply the next time you start a new Sim4Life service.
+**Important**: Make sure no other project is open when you change the setting.
+If a project is open, its stored settings may overwrite your Preferences when closing.